Reviews of The Count of Monte Cristo (1844) and related work

 He had by degrees assumed such authority over his companions that he was almost like a commander on board; and as his orders were always clear, distinct, and easy of execution, his comrades obeyed him with celerity and pleasure.

 I like this detail; it balances the character between the two extremes of a man of the people—opposing a corrupt ruling class on the epic plane—and a man of destiny, opposing evil individuals on the dramatic plane.
+In the middle is Boethius, the thinking man with ideals and a rich inner life.

 The novel has obvious heroes and villains, but unlike Genesis, it also has sincere and meaningful nuances, including that awareness of social change beyond punitive justice.
 Benedetto, the son of a villain, seems to be a villain by birth.
-Ironically, he does relatively well in jail, while Dantès and his friend, Faria, suffered greatly at the Château d’If.
+Ironically, he does relatively well in jail, while Dantès and Faria suffered greatly at the Château d’If.
 This irony should apparently not be taken as a general condemnation of prisons, because Dantès does briefly imprison Danglars in the second-to-last chapter.
 Benedetto’s half-sister Valentine—a daughter of the same villainous father—is wholly good, while Eugénie is rather grey, etc. It is less fortunate from a moral perspective that Dantès does sail off into the sunrise with Haydée, an implausible combination of Oriental, Christian, daughter, lover, and slave, capping off this classic power trip.
 Such false notes notwithstanding, The Count of Monte Cristo is fine adventure fiction from a time when inventive popular entertainment was getting complex enough to be entertaining and socially relevant, but the world was still simple enough for the whole to age with dignity.

-References here: “The Lord of Château Noir” (1894), The Scarlet Pimpernel (1905), Cabiria (1914), Batman (1940), The Stars My Destination (1956), Witches Abroad (1991), “The Darkness and the Light” (1997), Catfish (2010).
+References here: “The Lord of Château Noir” (1894), The Scarlet Pimpernel (1905), Cabiria (1914), Batman (1940), The Stars My Destination (1956), Lady Snowblood (1973), Witches Abroad (1991), “The Darkness and the Light” (1997), Catfish (2010).

-‣ The Count of Monte Cristo (1998)
+‣ The Count of Monte Cristo (1998

 References here: Les Misérables (1998).